maim-lain/twosides/walkthrough.md

 #### Some notes:
 - This walkthrough avoids bi content (I'll make a separate one for that), but makes the best possible choices for getting all the other types of content in the game
-- I haven't ran into any major decisions yet, but I'll create separate route based walkthroughs if that happens
+- I haven't ran into any decisions yet, but I'll create separate route based walkthroughs if needed

 <br>
 <br>